omicsNLP/Auto-CORPus/README.md

     /subdir
         PMC1_tables.json (contains tables 3 & 4 only)

-There will also be a log file produced in the output directory providing details of the day/time AC was ran, the arguments used and information about which files were successfully/unsuccessfully processed with a relevant error message.
+A log file is produced in the output directory providing details of the day/time Auto-CORPus was run, the arguments used and information about which files were successfully/unsuccessfully processed with a relevant error message.